curtisseizert/CUDASieve/README.md

 Correctness
 -----------
 CUDASieve has been checked against primesieve in counts and with Rabin-Miller primality tests of the 64k primes on each end of the output using random, exponentially-distrubuted ranges of random length.
-At the moment, it has passed about 30 000 consecutive tests without error.
-A subset of these tests can be performed with the 'cstest' binary.
+At the moment, it has passed about 80 000 consecutive tests without error.
+A subset of these tests can be performed by compiling and running the 'cstest' executable.

 Usability
 ---------